SteelCompendium/compendium/docs/Perks/Supernatural Perks/Invisible Force.md

 | **Keywords:**           | **Type:** Maneuver                      |
 | **Distance:** Ranged 10 | **Target:** 1 size 1T unattended object |

-**Effect:** You can grab or manipulate the target with your mind.
+**Effect:** You can [[Grab|grab]] or manipulate the target with your mind.
 You can move the object up to a number of squares equal to your Reason, Intuition, or Presence score (your choice).
 You can use this ability to turn doorknobs, pull levers, and manipulate other smaller, movable pieces of a larger object as long as the piece you're manipulating is unattended and size 1T (though you can't use this ability to break smaller piece off of a larger object).